 I had some excess yogurt at home and I had bought Spinach to make Palak Paneer, but when I asked my partner if he fancies having palak paneer, he did not sound too excited about it.
 Immediately I thought I can make “Palak Kadhi / Spinach Kadhi” (पालक की कढ़ी).
 It was like killing three birds in a go.
 1. I can use yogurt, 2.
 I can use my spinach and lastly it gives me a good meal too.

 So here I am with my latest recipe of Spinach Kadhi.
+Spinach kadhi not only got the taste, it has goodness of spinach and is gluten free too.
 This one is again a simple recipe, however making good Kadhi is bit tricky.
 Many people get problem that when the yogurt / curd is added, it splutters, leaving an ugly texture and undesired taste.
 The key to good Kadhi is constant stirring when adding yogurt.
 I will strongly recommend that you try out on smaller portions first (if you trying for first time).

 This Palak kadhi is also a good way to feed green too (or well I would like to have this wishful thinking).
 This Kadhi is pretty similar to Punjabi Pakode Wali Kadhi except that here those dumplings / pakoda is not added rather spinach is adding.
 Since no dumplings, it makes the cooking relatively easier.

 First of all wash and chop spinach.
 I used baby spinach so I didn’t chopped them but if you using big leaf spinach leaves then chop them into 2-3 pieces.

 Whisk the yogurt for 1-2 minutes to make it smooth and creamy.
 If your yogurt is not sour, you can add amchur powder to it now and then add gram flour/ Besan to it and again whisk it so that it is completely mixed in yogurt without forming any lumps.